DINGDAMU/millimeterwavelink_onos_app/README.md

     onos-app localhost reinstall! target/millimeterwave_app-1.0-SNAPSHOT.oar

 #Usage
-##The application can acquire the mininet's topology from different subsystems via northbound APIs, such as HostService, LinkService and DeviceService.
+##This application can acquire the mininet's topology from different subsystems via northbound APIs, such as HostService, LinkService and DeviceService.
 ###Show all components by default
     onos>showcomponets
 ###Show only devices